luxluth/pygame-hotreload/README.md

 The `pygame-hotreload` module is a simple hot-reload module for pygame.
 It is partialy parse the main python file provided.

-It looks for this comment in the main file:
+It looks for these comments in the main file:

 ### `imports-start-hotreload`